citusdata/citus_docs/ref-arch/real-time-analytics.rst

 Running It Yourself
 -------------------

-There's `a github repo <http://github.com>`_ with scripts and usage instructions.
+There's `a github repo <https://github.com>`_ with scripts and usage instructions.
 If you've gone through our installation instructions for running on either single or multiple machines you're ready to try it out.
-There will be some code snippets in this tutorial but the github repo has all the details in one place.
+There will be code snippets in this tutorial but they don't quite specify a complete system, the github repo has all the details in one place.

 Data Model
 ----------